adammvaldes/Triptomizer/team/sprint1.md

 ## Review

 #### Completed epics in Sprint Backlog
-* We successfully completed all the epics in sprint1.
-There is a working website at the url: http://black-bottle.cs.colostate.edu:31413
+We successfully completed all the epics in sprint1.
+Our code successfully calculates the distance between 2 latitude-longitude pairs.
+We also updated the site: http://black-bottle.cs.colostate.edu:31413, to have our team name and number on the webpage and in the tab label.
-*

 #### Incomplete epics in Sprint Backlog
-* There were no incomplete epics in the sprint backlog.
+There were no incomplete epics in the sprint backlog.
-*

 #### What went well
-* We successfully created the pull requests on GitHub
-* We were able to integrate our changed code onto GitHub
-* Good overall team communication and sharing learned knowledge of tools and deployment process
+We were able to create pull requests, and merge our changes on GitHub from Intellij, by sharing knowledge of GitHub and Intellij.
+Most team members were able to use the linux machines in the lab to complete this project without many problems.
+Our team created a Calculate class, Distance Class, and Location class to successfully unpack a JSON request, calculate a distance, and return a JSON object to the microserver.

 #### Problems encountered and resolutions
-* We had several problems completing the Calculations class.
+We had several problems completing the Calculations class.
 We had many issues trying to access the latitude and longitude of the origin and distance.
 We eventually solved the issue by creating a Location class to initialize the origin and distance in the distance object.
 This was thanks to testing by Vlad, Adam, and EJ and help from the TA Chris.
-* There we a few issues in rounding the calculation that was solved by further testing and small changes in the Distance class.
+In addition, there were rounding problems in the Distance class that were eventually solved by further testing and small changes in the code.
-* Issues syncing IntelliJ with GitHub, the changes were reverting after running the server: fixed by committing changes to github branch first before running the server.
+Also, there were some issues syncing IntelliJ with GitHub.
+Some of the changes were reverting after running the server.
+We solved this by committing changes to github branch first before running the server.

 ## Retrospective